 - Put powder on your legs to make it easier to put on the stockings.

-- Wash the stockings each day with mild soap and water, rinse, and air dry.
+- Wash the stockings each day with mild soap and water.
+Rinse and let them air dry.

 - Be sure you have a second pair of stockings to wear while the other pair is being washed.